danieljfarrell/pvtrace/README.md

   <dd>The algorithm which spawns rays, computes intersections, samples probabilities and traverses the rays through the scene.</dd>
 </dl>

-## Ray-tracing engine
+## Ray-tracing engines

-Currently *pvtrace* supports only one ray-tracing engine: a photon path tracer.
-This is physically accurate, down to treating individual absorption and emission events, but is slow because the problem cannot be vectorised as each ray is followed individually.
+*pvtrace* has two ray-tracing engines.
+The **photon path tracer** is physically accurate down to individual absorption and emission events, and handles any geometry including meshes and custom surfaces, but follows rays one at a time in Python so it is slow.
+The **compiled engine** traces the same physics in native, multi-threaded code for the subset of scenes the description language can express, and is hundreds of times faster.
+See [Fast ray tracing](#fast-ray-tracing).

 # Documentation